lawsonlam07/ic-hack/README.md

 This is our entry for IC Hack 26, entering in the Sports and Tech for Good (IMChange) categories.

 Ball Knowledge is an AI-powered accessibility framework developed for ICHack 26.
-Our mission is to provide visually impaired individuals with the same tactical depth and emotional immersion as sighted fans, using a single video feed to generate a rich, spatial audio-description.
+Our mission is to provide individual games with the same tactical depth and emotional immersion as professional matches, using a single video feed to generate a rich, spatial audio-description.

 ## 💻 Interface
 The interface for our web app is sleek and intuitive.
 Using a minimalist approach, we have boiled the page down to its bare essentials as to not overwhelm the user.